loighic/loighic.github.io/_pages/macro/pt3b/fed_1.md

 ###### A 12% reserve requirement

-Starting with this balance sheet again, if the Fed **raises the reserve requirement** to 12 percent, then the bank will suddenly not be holding enough in reserves.
-(It now needs to have $1,200 held in reserve.)
+Starting with this balance sheet again, if the Fed **raises the reserve requirement** to 12 percent, then the bank will suddenly not be holding enough in reserve.
+(It now needs to have $1,200 in its reserve.)

 <table class="styled-table">
 <thead>